Black Friday Email Marketing: Copy This Strategy

 - Sale ends in X

 - Coupon expires in X

-GIFs are a simple yet efficient element to make your holiday shopping messages more unique.
+GIFs are a simple yet efficient element to make your Black Friday shopping messages more unique.
 You can use animated graphics of the word “Sales” or GIFs of your products to showcase more while saving space.

-Here’s a beautiful Black Friday email marketing example by Converse, using a product GIF to showcase their classics in a colorful and interactive way:
+Here’s an eye-pleasing Black Friday email marketing example by Converse, using a product GIF to showcase their classics in a colorful and interactive way:

-I’m sure you already know that personalization is one of the best ways to increase engagement.
-Targeting your audience with content tailored to their needs will be more effective than bombarding them with irrelevant campaigns.
+Since personalization is one of the best ways to increase engagement, targeting your audience with content tailored to their needs will be more effective than bombarding them with irrelevant campaigns.

-Apart from personalizing your email subject lines and greeting, you can leverage conditional visibility blocks to show your subscribers content based on their online activity or custom fields.
+Apart from personalizing your email subject lines and greeting, you can leverage conditional visibility blocks to grab your reader’s attention by showing them content based on their online activity or custom fields.

 For instance, if you have a loyal customers segment, you can add a block that will appear only to shoppers who have made an X number of purchases during the last month.
 You can also use this feature to display discounts and coupons for specific products based on your shoppers’ behavior!